-At some point during everyone’s life, we will all require medical treatment.
+At some point in almost everyone’s life, we will require medical treatment.
 For most of us, we are fortunate not to experience any complications when we seek medical treatment.
 However, for some patients mistakes happen when receiving medical treatment.
 When negligence occurs during the provision of medical treatment, Mark Reynolds Solicitors are here to help you to obtain justice and obtain the best compensation.
 Clinical or medical negligence can occur when receiving treatment in a hospital, from your GP, dentist, optician or pharmacist.

 A medical negligence claim is a claim which is brought potentially through the Court.
 By bringing a claim of this nature the purpose is to obtain compensation for the personal injury and unnecessary pain and suffering experienced due to the negligence of the medical professionals or organisations who have failed to provide appropriate treatment and care.